Lake weed watcher program

 2017 Lake Weed Watcher Training

-Sign up or get more information by contacting Ben Peterson.
+To sign up or get more information, contact Ben Peterson.

 The Lake Weed Watcher Program trains volunteers to survey for aquatic weeds in small lakes in King County, Washington.
 Volunteers are trained to identify both native and non-native aquatic plants.
 The goal of the project is to watch for populations of invasive weeds that are not currently known to occur in King County or that have a very limited distribution, but have the potential to spread and cause damage.
 Detecting these weeds early allows us to stop them before they get too entrenched to remove.